 Collecting and analyzing data to better understand the social service workforce is fundamental and foundational to creating informed advocacy.
 Speakers from donor groups, an association and an international NGO shared examples of using evidence and recommendations to advocate for and achieve greater support to better plan, develop and support the workforce.
 Speakers and breakout work sessions also made connections to global trends and progress toward achieving the recommendations within the Call to Action.

-The Symposium included the launch of the State of the Social Service Workforce 2018 Report which provides a comparative look at social service workforce development in four regions and a Mapping Toolkit to support groups in workforce mapping.
+The Symposium included the launch of the State of the Social Service Workforce 2018 Report, which provides a comparative look at social service workforce development in four regions, and a Mapping Toolkit to support groups in workforce mapping.

-The Symposium is being organized the Global Social Service Workforce Alliance, a non-profit network with more than 2200 members in 136 countries, that aims to promote the knowledge and evidence, resources and tools, and political will and action needed to address key social service workforce challenges, especially within low- to middle-income countries.
+The Symposium was organized by the Global Social Service Workforce Alliance, a non-profit network with more than 2200 members in 136 countries, that aims to promote the knowledge and evidence, resources and tools, and political will and action needed to address key social service workforce challenges, especially within low- to middle-income countries.
 Tides Center acts as the fiscal sponsor and host of the Alliance.
 A 13-member Steering Committee oversees and guides the direction and development of the Alliance and provides support to the Alliance Secretariat.

 8:00 – 8:30 a.m.
 Registration